Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 • Strengthening support systems

-It is important to normalize that motherhood is not solely a developmental stage for the child.
-It is also a developmental stage for the mother.
-For daughters carrying unresolved relational pain, parenting becomes both a trigger and an opportunity to respond differently, to regulate intentionally, and to create new attachment patterns.
+It is important to normalize that motherhood is not solely a developmental stage for your child.
+It is also a developmental stage for you as a mother.
+If you’re a daughter carrying unresolved relational pain, mothering becomes both a trigger and an opportunity to respond differently, to regulate intentionally, and to create new attachment patterns.

 Healing in this context is layered.
-It involves acknowledging the daughter within the mother, not to center the parent’s needs over the child’s, but to prevent unprocessed pain from unconsciously shaping the relationship.
+It involves acknowledging the daughter within the mother, not to center your needs over your child’s, but to prevent unprocessed pain from unconsciously shaping your relationship.
 Nervous system-informed therapy allows this work to happen gently, respectfully, and with depth.

-When a child screams, refuses comfort, or pulls away, the nervous system may react before conscious awareness has time to intervene.
-In those moments, a mother may feel flooded with urgency, anxiety, anger, or shutdown.
-Trauma-informed therapies like Brainspotting and Sensorimotor Psychotherapy help clients work directly with these physiological responses so they no longer dominate present-day interactions.
+When your child screams, refuses comfort, or pulls away, your nervous system may react before conscious awareness has time to intervene.
+In those moments, you may feel flooded with urgency, anxiety, anger, or shutdown.
+Trauma-informed therapies like Brainspotting and Sensorimotor Psychotherapy help you work directly with these physiological responses so they no longer dominate present-day interactions.

 Similarly, Sensorimotor Psychotherapy, developed by Pat Ogden, offers a structured way to work with trauma through the body.
 Rather than focusing only on thoughts or emotions, Sensorimotor Psychotherapy pays close attention to physical sensations, posture, movement patterns, and impulses that arise during moments of activation.

+In mothering contexts, this might look like noticing: The tightening of the jaw when your child refuses to listen, the collapse in posture when feeling rejected by your child, the impulse to leave the room or shut down emotionally, the surge of urgency when your child cries intensely.
 Instead of suppressing these responses, Sensorimotor work invites curiosity about them.
-The therapist helps the client track these sensations and explore small shifts in movement or awareness that allow the nervous system to complete stress responses that may have been interrupted earlier in life.
+Your therapist helps you track these sensations and explore small shifts in movement or awareness that allow the nervous system to complete stress responses that may have been interrupted earlier in life.

 Amanda Stretcher